Jones Act Lawyer in Illinois

 Discuss Your Jones Act Case With Strong Law Offices

-If you feel that you are entitled to benefits under the Jones Act or have suffered an injury while you were a crew member of a ship or a vessel within the last three years, please feel free to contact Strong Law Offices, and we would be more than happy to give you a consultation regarding your rights and your ability to obtain benefits pursuant to the federal Jones Act.
+If you feel that you are entitled to benefits under the Jones Act or have suffered an injury while you were a crew member of a ship or a vessel within the last three years, please feel free to contact a Jones Act lawyer at Strong Law Offices, and we would be more than happy to give you a consultation regarding your rights and your ability to obtain benefits pursuant to the federal Jones Act.